Audi quattro concept: Interior

 The navigation system and infotainment, which is usually placed in the center of the dashboard, has been merged with the gauge cluster placed behind the steering wheel, making the controls of the car within arm's reach.
 The screen can display media and nav controls and the usual speedometer at the same time.
 The buttons on the infotainment system have been placed around the gauge screen and on the steering wheel for convenience.
 The main interior colors are beige and black, with silver trim here and there.
 There are two racing-style bucket seats in the car, with the rest of the rear interior space used for cargo.

-Designed 2019 at the Audi AG Konzept Design Munich (KDM) studio by Lead Designer Florian Flatau.